-speaks to migratory notions of belonging, physical movement and isolation.
-Folding Live Art strategies into wide-ranging artistic outcomes that include drawings, photographs, spatial installations, video and sound performances, the ongoing series was triggered in 2012 by Widjaja’s change in citizenship; a time of charged national conversation on the rights of immigrants in Singapore, his newly adopted country; and the broader narrative of relentless urban migration in the world.
+Path. speaks to migratory notions of belonging, physical movement and isolation.
+The first nine chapters fold Live Art strategies into wide-ranging artistic outcomes that include drawings, photographs, spatial installations, video and sound performances.

 2012.
 Solo exhibition at The Substation, Singapore curated by Zarina Muhammad.
 Visual Arts Open Call Commission.